divyatv/MachineLearning_ChicagoCrime/Readme.md

     output:  3 ML logic:  knn, decision tree, random forest

     Function: I also provide TEST code, please check __name__ == __main__ block You can select X_values and y_values to run all 3 ML logic.
+Also,
-Also,               I suggest you save different result in a png files and using the flask to display them for demo.
+	      I suggest you save different result in a png files and using the flask to display them for demo.
 (Otherwise, it will take long time to run).
 YOu run off-line, collect the information in a directory.
 In the demo, you can just show the result very quick.

+-----------------    On second week  -------------------------------------

+start to write flask code to display plot to browser

+This will be done on app.py and templates/main.html